I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_polldisplaychildren.md

 [in] This member is reserved and should be set to zero.
 Setting this member is equivalent to setting the remaining 26 bits (0xFFFFFFC0) of a 32-bit value to zeros.

-`SynchronousPolling`

-Supported beginning with Windows 7 operating system.

-[in] A UINT value that specifies whether the connectivity status of all child devices is reported within 1 second of the call to <a href="..\d3dkmthk\nf-d3dkmthk-d3dkmtpolldisplaychildren.md">D3DKMTPollDisplayChildren</a>.
-If set to a nonzero value, connectivity status is reported within 1 second.
-Otherwise, there is no time limit on when the display miniport can complete and report the polling.

-If the display miniport driver needs to poll child devices after receiving notice of an ACPI event, the runtime should set <b>SynchronousPolling</b> to a nonzero value.

 ## Requirements
 | &nbsp; | &nbsp; |